ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/intro.md

 ```

 If the function passed to `use` takes its argument locally, this will create the
-necessary protections in the compiler to make this sound.
-While the former
+necessary protections in the compiler to make this safe from segfaults.
-program is currently rejected by the compiler, the latter program is accepted.

 For more details, read [the reference](./reference.md).